lpsinger/gwcelery/doc/deployment.rst

 GWCelery is automatically deployed using GitLab's continuous deployment features, configured through the project's `.gitlab-ci.yml`_ file.
 Deployment can be managed through the GitLab project's `Environments`_ page.

+Python dependencies in the deployment environment are managed automatically using `pipenv`_.
+Note that there are some runtime environment settings such as the ``~/.bashrc`` file that are managed in the repository https://git.ligo.org/emfollow/deployment/ligo.caltech.edu, which is a holdover from a previous continuous deployment strategy.

 There are two instances of GWCelery that are running on the LIGO-Caltech computing cluster and that are managed in this manner: